top of page

 Frequently Asked Questions

-Are CEO groups new?
+Are mastermind groups new?
 I’ve never heard of them.

-Business peer groups have been around a long time.
+Business mastermind groups have been around a long time.
 Ben Franklin started a Boston mastermind group in 1727.
 Rotary was started in 1905 by four professionals who wanted to exchange ideas and build friendships.
 Napoleon Hill recommended forming mastermind groups in his classic 1937 book Think and Grow Rich.
-While CEO peer groups are not new, our focus on clean tech is.
+While business mastemind groups are not new, our focus on cleantech is.

 How can I afford to take the time away from my business?

-The peer groups and coaching focus on helping your business to grow, improve and become more profitable and valuable.
-We will help you to have a more holistic view of the clean tech landscape, become a better leader, and improve business decisions.
-The value that you receive will far exceed your time commitment of approximately 6 hours per month.
+The mastermind groups and coaching focus on helping your business to grow, improve and become more profitable and valuable.
+We will help you to have a more holistic view of the cleantech landscape, become a better leader, and improve business decisions.
+The value that you receive far exceeds your time commitment.

 How do you help members get comfortable with opening up about their problems?

 Members decide when and how much to share – it’s different for everyone.
-That said, the more open they are, the more value that they’ll get from the groups.
+That said, the more open they are, the more value that they’ll get from the councils.
 It can take time for members to bond and trust each other.
-We use a variety of approaches to help accelerate this process, but it can take a year to get there.
+We use a variety of approaches to help accelerate this process.

 Will I be pressured to do things that I don’t want to do?

-Zbig is a certified facilitator and business coach, with an MBA from Kellogg in entrepreneurship.
-Zbig previously owned and led a traditional CEO group franchise for 12 years.
+Zbig is a trained and certified moderator and business coach, with an MBA from Kellogg in entrepreneurship.
+Zbig previously owned and led a traditional CEO mastemind group franchise for 12 years.
 He facilitated almost 200 group meetings and held approximately 1,000 coaching sessions.

+Zbig is the Chicago ambassador and a startup mentor for Cleantech Open, the world's largest cleantech accelerator.
 Zbig has a degree in engineering, 25 years in software development, and an MBA in entrepreneurship.
-His unique combination of strategic and technical skills allow him to understand the key aspects of an industry.
+His unique combination of strategic and technical skills allows him to understand the key aspects of an industry.
 One of his specialties is asking "stupid" questions that challenge prevailing wisdom.
 If Zbig pretends to be the industry expert in the group, then he's performing the wrong role.

-Why are we meeting virtually instead of in-person?
+Why are we meeting in person instead of virtually?

 Why do you emphasize diversity within the group?